ANL-CESAR/HMBuilder/README.txt

 benchmark test aims, specifications and first results,” International Conference on Mathematics and Computational Methods Applied to Nuclear Science and Engineering, Rio de Janeiro, Brazil (2011).

+Constant annual rings can be computed as:

+Ri = sqrt( Rn^2 * i / n )

+For n rings, where Rn is the outer (nth) Radius, and Ri is the radius in question.